Kalavast/Project_RE_1/README.md

 # Project 1: First Experience site LWC

-The Project Consists Of my first LWC I created for Experience Site
+The project consists of my first LWC I created for an Experience Site.
+In this project I was asked to create an experience site with LWC that had at least on apex trigger that followed best practices.

 ## Technologies Used